Gynko/reactnative/README.md

 # 2. Setup a React native project

-# 3. Components and views
+# 3. Views

-Views are the building block of the UI.
+Views are the building block of the UI in React native.
-They are equivalent to our Html tags, but are specialized for mobile.
+They are equivalent to our Html elements, but are specialized for mobile.

 Instead of this: